michael/documents-legacy/substance-team.md

 - [Substance Library](http://substance.github.com/modules/library.html)

+Projects:

+- Gearbox

 ## Victor Saiz

 Victor joined the team this spring.
 He's been working on the most challenging part, namely web-based content editing.
 We're moving away from our previous approach using contenteditable (a browser-native interface) to our our very own implementation (Substance Surface) that allows us to build components like Substance Text and the Substance composer, offering arbitrary complex annotations.
-Victor has a music production background
+Victor has a music production background and but is focussed doing web-development for quite some years.

 Focus on:

 - [Substance Surface](http://substance.github.com/modules/surface.html)
 - [Substance Text](http://substance.github.com/modules/text.html)

+Projects:

+- Gearbox